fourtytoo/mqhub/README.md

 # mqhub

 An IoT device monitor based on MQTT, written in Clojure.
+Upon the occurrence of a specific event on a given sensor, an action is triggered.
+Currently, the only action implemented is email, but there is no reason you couldn't write your own actions.
+The example below gives you some clues about the motivation behind this project.

 ## Installation